silash35/model-library/docs/faq.md

 For more information about citation files on GitHub, see: [About Citation Files](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files).

-## I ran a Python file and nothing happened.
+## I'm having problems running the Python code.
 What should I do?

-The Python scripts in this repository generate plots and save the results in the `simulations/` folder, rather than printing output to the terminal.
-If nothing appeared, check that folder, the graphs were likely updated there (if you delete the contents of the folder, the plots will be regenerated when you rerun the script).

-It is also recommended to run the Python files following the instructions in [`python.md`](docs/python.md`), which ensures that all dependencies and the correct Python environment are used.
+First, follow the instructions in [`Python Guide`](docs/python.md).
+If that does not resolve the issue, please create a GitHub issue so we can investigate and help you.